joseeden/All-Things-DevOps/pages/030-Security/009-Access-Control.md

 Subjects are the active initiators of service requests.

 - Types: Users, processes, clients, programs, devices (endpoints, smartphones, etc.).
-- Activity: Actively initiate access requests to resources or services.
+- Actively initiate access requests to resources or services.
-- Interaction: Request services from objects.
+- Request services from objects.
-- Clearance: Require suitable clearance (permissions) for accessing services or resources.
+- Require suitable clearance (permissions) for accessing services or resources.

 ### Objects

 By definition, anything that a subject attempts to access is referred to as an object.

 - Types: Buildings, computers, files, databases, printers, servers, memory blocks, etc.
-- Role: Passive responders to subject-initiated service requests.
+- Passive responders to subject-initiated service requests.
-- Logic: Lack their own access control logic, relying on integrated systems.
+- Lack their own access control logic, relying on integrated systems.
-- Ownership: Access is often recorded in rule bases or access control lists.
+- Access is often recorded in rule bases or access control lists.
-- Classification: May be classified based on access rules.
+- May be classified based on access rules.

 ### Rules